 CHF 100,000

-• CHF 100,000 minimum share capital
+• CHF 100,000 share capital (min. deposit: CHF 50,000)

 • Board of directors required (1+ members)

-• Shareholders not listed publicly
+• Shareholders NOT listed publicly

 • Preferred for institutional investors

-• Easier to issue shares
+• Easier to issue and transfer shares

-• Better for fundraising
+• Ideal for fundraising and VC deals

 Cost Overview